-- Therapy or counseling helps your child understand his or her anxiety and control negative thoughts.
-He or she may also be taught ways to relax, such as deep breathing and muscle relaxation.
+- Cognitive behavior therapy can help your child understand his or her anxiety and control negative thoughts.
+A therapist may also teach your child ways to relax, such as deep breathing and muscle relaxation.
 You, other family members, caregivers, or your child's teachers may also attend.

 How to help your child:

 - Try to leave your child with people he or she knows.
 Use the same babysitter as much as possible.
 If you have to use a new babysitter, invite him or her to spend time with your child while you are there.
 If your child will begin daycare, visit the daycare a few times together before you leave your child there.

 - Create a routine with your child.
 Tell your child that you will be back.
 Stay calm and try not to show that you are sad or anxious.
 Leave quickly after you say goodbye.
 Children become more upset when they are sleepy or hungry.
 If possible, leave after your child has eaten or taken a nap.

 - Tell caregivers or teachers to distract your child when you leave him or her.
 Tell caregivers or teachers to start a new activity.
 They can also give your child his or her favorite toy to play with.

 - Keep promises to your child.
 Return when you said you would.
 This will help your child trust you.
 It will also help decrease your child's anxiety.